 In the 1950s, Cash joined the Air Force, and while serving, he bought his first guitar while stationed in Germany.
 After being discharged, he signed a contract with Sun Records, spurring his music career.

 True Cash fans know that for every ten songs he wrote, one had to be a gospel song that proudly linked him to his humble beginnings.
 Cash always had a reverence for the Bible since he was young, and this carried on to his music career years later.

-Aside from performing and composing hit songs that rocked every listener, he also wrote gospel songs whose lyrics are as deep and moving as his voice.
-His songs “He Turned The Water Into Wine,” “It Was Jesus,” and “Lead Me Father” are testaments to his continued commitment to God.
+His gospel songs, with lyrics as deep and moving as his voice, rocked every listener.
+His songs “He Turned the Water into Wine,” “It Was Jesus,” and “Lead Me Father” are testaments to his continued commitment to God.

 22. Hank Williams

 Hiriam Williams, more popularly known as Hank Williams, is one of the most influential singers of the 20th Century.
 A star that shone brightly for a short time, Williams influenced a host of superstars that followed in his rather large shoes.

 He wrote gospel songs under the alter ego Luke the Drifter, and though many of the songs were only performed on his radio show, some 40 gospel songs exist.
 These include “I Saw the Light,” Wealth Won’t Save Your Soul,” and “A Home in Heaven.”